 American Airlines newest Admiral club near the remote American Eagle gates at LAX has finally opened and the small space is a great addition to the remote gates and an awesome petite but modern club which provides full services to AA top fliers and club members when flying and connecting on thinner regional routes.

-Located across from gates 60 C and D, the new lounge has seating for approximately 42 people and offers a host of amenities and services including flat panel televisions, complimentary Wi-Fi, cyber-café, self-serve coffee bar, soda machine, business center with PCs and more.
+Located across from gates 52D and 52E, the new lounge has seating for approximately 42 people and offers a host of amenities and services including flat panel televisions, complimentary Wi-Fi, cyber-café, self-serve coffee bar, soda machine, business center with PCs and more.
 You can enjoy complimentary alcoholic beverages including house wine, beer and spirits or, if preferred, premium wine, spirits and cocktails are available for purchase.

 Lots of seating and power-ports are available throughout the club.